-Welcome to our news and blogs.
-Here you’ll find the latest developments and insights from across our four longitudinal studies.
+Welcome to our news and blogs section.
+Here you’ll find the latest developments and insights from across our longitudinal studies.

-Children who experience a family break-up in late childhood and early adolescence are more likely to have emotional and behavioural problems than those living with both parents, according to a new study.
+Children who experience a family break-up are more likely to become overweight or obese than those living with both parents, according to a new study.

 Senior Communications Officer